-Since Texas Wine Lover recently started a podcast (subscribe on iTunes or listen on Stitcher), our first stop was Bending Branch Winery where we would meet owners Dr. Bob Young and John Rivenburgh to discuss their new acquisition, a flash détente machine.
+Since Texas Wine Lover recently started a podcast (subscribe on iTunes), our first stop was Bending Branch Winery where we would meet owners Dr. Bob Young and John Rivenburgh to discuss their new acquisition, a flash détente machine.
 John was tied up for awhile so Dr. Bob kept us entertained, and since we were on the Texas Hill Country Wineries October wine trail (tickets still available!), that meant we could get a full tasting which we did enjoy.
 When John became free, we found a quiet spot and recorded the podcast.
 It was my first time recording one and I definitely was nervous, but I’ll get better as the whole Texas Wine Lover team probably shares the task of recording podcast episodes.

 It was off to our next planned appointment which was William Chris Vineyards.
 I had arranged to meet with co-owner Bill Blackmon for another podcast episode.
 I was on a roll!
 We found Bill and quickly recorded an episode which will be available soon.
 Even though Bill was running a little late for an appointment, he took the time to show us their new estufa where assistant winemaker Joshua Fritsche helps make their Madeira.
 Inside the estufa is even a tasting bar to enjoy the wine.
 We thanked Bill for his time and headed to our next appointment.